AdvaithD/swaps-tui/README.md

 # see uniswap pending swaps in the txn pool!

+see https://twitter.com/EdgarArout/status/1311908759250370560 for a gif of what it looks like

+The bar charts show the value of the trade in eth

 press `h` for the help,

 to start it, you'll need to connect with an endpoint, either IPC or websocket